libwww-perl/URI-db/README.md

 * The *path* part specifies the database name or path.
 It must be separated from the authority, if the authority is present, by a single slash, `/`.
-If the database name is a full path, it must start with an additional slash.
+If the database name is a full path, it may start with an additional slash.

 * The optional *query* part, separated by a question mark, `?`, contains `key=value` pairs separated by a semicolon, `;`, or ampersand, `&`.
 These